zichun/multiplayr/README.md

 Multiplayr
 ==========

-A platform for creating games where your devices (smartphones / tablets) host the game assets.
+Multiplayr is a platform for creating games where your devices (smartphones / tablets) host the game assets.
+The game rules are written in a data-driven, declarative (reactive) fashion.

+In each game set up, there will be a host device, and several (or possibly no) client devices.
+Both the host and clients will load the same game rule definition.
+A game rule defintion comprises 3 components - methods, data and views.
+Views are what will be rendered on the device screens, data defines the state of the game, and methods are used to change the data.

+**Only the host has access to read and write data**.
+The host will determine the state of the game based on the data, and push the views down to the clients.
+Whenever a client needs to change its data, it calls a method, which will be routed back to the host and executed on the host device.
+Whenever there is a data change, the host will reconcile the state and update the views accordingly.

 Building and running
 --------------------